amanividanage/IS4116_Assignment/README.md

 Age: Age in years.

 Outcome: Binary classification indicating the presence (1) or absence (0) of diabetes.

-Utilize this dataset to explore the relationships between various health indicators and the likelihood of diabetes.
-You can apply machine learning techniques to develop predictive models, feature selection strategies, and data visualization to uncover insights that may contribute to more accurate risk assessments.
-As you embark on your journey with this dataset, remember that your discoveries could have a profound impact on diabetes prevention and management.
+This dataset was used to explore the relationships between various health indicators and the likelihood of diabetes.
 This dataset contributes to the ongoing efforts to combat diabetes through data-driven insights and innovations.